LBNL-ETA/better-lbnl-os/CONTRIBUTING.md

 ## Development Process

-We use GitHub to host code, to track issues and feature requests, as well as accept pull requests.
+We use GitHub to host the code, track issues and feature requests, and accept pull requests.

 1. Fork the repo and create your branch from `main`.
 2. If you've added code that should be tested, add tests.
 3. If you've changed APIs, update the documentation.
 4. Ensure the test suite passes.
 5. Make sure your code lints.
-6. Issue that pull request!
+6. Submit pull request!

 ## Development Setup